-Databricks installs the NVIDIA software required to use GPUs on Spark driver and worker instances.
-This software includes:
+Databricks installs the NVIDIA driver and libraries required to use GPUs on Spark driver and worker instances:

 - CUDA Toolkit, installed under

 - cuDNN: NVIDIA CUDA Deep Neural Network Library.

 The version of the NVIDIA driver included is 440.64.
-For the versions of the software included, see the release notes for the Databricks Runtime version you are using.
+For the versions of the libraries included, see the release notes for the specific Databricks Runtime version you are using.

 This software contains source code provided by NVIDIA Corporation.
 Specifically, to support GPUs, Databricks includes code from CUDA Samples.

 When you select a GPU-enabled “Databricks Runtime Version” in Databricks, you implicitly agree to the terms and conditions outlined in the NVIDIA EULA with respect to the CUDA, cuDNN, and Tesla libraries, and the NVIDIA End User License Agreement (with NCCL Supplement) for the NCCL library.